codeacquisition/codeacquisition/README.md

 - 👋 Hi, I’m @codeacquisition
-- 👀 I’m interested in understanding language programming
+- 👀 I’m interested in NLP, its various subconcepts and primarily its application
-- 🌱 I’m constantly learning!
+- 🌱 I’m constantly finding people who understand the valua that linguistic-research can bring to the table.
-- 💞️ I’m looking to collaborate on topics of linguistic interest
+- 💞️ I’m looking to collaborate with people who're interested in creating human-like, system-mediated language teaching models.

 <!---